 You can book a guided tour of Plitvice here.

 Krka National Park is also known for its waterfalls.
 There are plenty of walking trails around the park which you can enjoy.
-When I visited, we were also allowed to swim here.
-However, rumours say that 2020 will be the last year that this is allowed.
+Unfortunately, as of January 2021, you can no longer swim in these waterfalls.
+However, don’t let that stop you.
+Krka is stunning.

 Kornati National Park